SixArm/usv/README.md

 * For databases, think of these as fields, rows, tables, schemas.

-## Lines
+## Line spacing

-Any USV separator may be followed by any number of carriage returns and/or newlines.
+Before each separator, USV skips all carriage returns and/or newlines.
 This helps with visual display.

-Example:
+Example without line spacing:

 ```usv
 a␟b␟c␟d␟␞e␟f␟g␟h␟␞
 ```

-Example with each record separator + newline:
+Same content with line spacing suitable for display of a record per line:

 ```usv
 a␟b␟c␟d␟␞
 e␟f␟g␟h␟␞
 ```

-Example with each unit separator + newline, and each record separator + newline:
+Same content with line spacing suitable for display of a unit per line:

 ```usv
 a␟